inaka/sumo_rest/README.md

 ## A Basic Example
 You can find a very basic example of the usage of this app in the [tests](tests/sr_test).

+The app used for the tests (`sr_test`), makes no sense at all.
+Don't worry about that.
+It's just there to provide examples of usage (and of course to run the tests).
+It basically manages 2 totally independent entities:
+- _elements_: members of an extremely naïve key/value store
+- _sessions_: poorly-designed user sessions :trollface:

 Let me walk you through the process of creating such a simple app.

 ### The application definition